sharmavikashkr/cross-dg-word/README.md

 ### How

 This app is built in react.

+It pre-loads the a random Crosswords puzzle from [this repo](https://github.com/doshea/nyt_crosswords/) and a wordle word from [this list](src/store/constants/wordleWords.js).
-The root component transcripts the user's speech in realtime and passes the transcription results to each game components.
+Then, root component transcripts the user's speech in realtime and passes the transcription results to each game components.
 It requests for key from another [API](https://github.com/sharmavikashkr/dgwordgames-api)

 #### Crosswords
 The crosswords puzzle can be played by speaking out your guesses.